 - Are stable and unchanging

-- Are straightforward i.e., does not require judgment, creativity, and the like
+- Are straightforward i.e., do not require judgment, creativity, and the like

 - Are rule-based and structured